A Lesson to Learn: BHP Group (BHP)

-BHP Group (NYSE:BHP) went down by -1.68% from its latest closing price compared to the recent 1-year high of $82.07.
-The company’s stock price has collected -8.45% of loss in the last five trading sessions.
-Press Release reported on 08/24/21 that Solaris Updates Technical Disclosure
+BHP Group (NYSE:BHP) went up by 0.38% from its latest closing price compared to the recent 1-year high of $82.07.
+The company’s stock price has collected -3.05% of loss in the last five trading sessions.
+Press Release reported on 09/09/21 that Jean des Rivières Joins Midland’s Board of Directors

 Is It Worth Investing in BHP Group (NYSE :BHP) Right Now?